Selling U.S. Products & Services

 Establishing an Office

 Foreign companies may carry out any single transaction.
 To carry on a routine activity, however, a foreign company must establish a branch (sucursal) in Argentina.
 An individual must be appointed as the company’s legal representative, although assignment of capital to the branch is not necessary.
 Foreign investors may do business in Argentina as individuals or through corporations, branches of foreign corporations, limited liability companies, limited partnerships, general partnerships, and joint ventures.
 Foreign corporations often operate in Argentina through a separately incorporated subsidiary rather than through a branch, primarily to reduce their potential liability.
 If a branch is used, all of the foreign corporation’s assets, not only its Argentine assets, may be subject to potential liability.
-In contrast, if an Argentine or foreign subsidiary is used, the foreign corporation’s liability generally will be limited to the assets owned by that subsidiary.
+In contrast, if an Argentine or foreign subsidiary is used, the foreign corporation’s liability will generally be limited to the assets owned by that subsidiary.
 Corporate directors, however, may be held liable for unpaid tax obligations.

 Corporations are set up with the approval of at least two legal or naturalized persons, whether Argentine or foreign.
 The corporation may not be a partner in a partnership.
 A corporation can usually be established in three to four weeks if capital is supplied only in cash.
 If supplied in kind, the corporation can be established in about two months.
 A minimum of two founders is required with no maximum limit.
 Company founders must report a domicile in Argentina.
 A minimum of two shareholders is required.
 No maximum is prescribed.
 Should a foreign company wish to act as shareholder of a local company, the company must be “qualified.”
 The cost of qualification proceedings is similar to the incorporation cost.
 U.S. firms considering establishing operations in Argentina should fully investigate the tax and legal aspects of establishing a business with Argentine legal counsel before making any final decisions.

-For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.
+For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of State’s Investment Climate Statements website.

 Franchising

 The local franchising industry has evolved into a challenging and highly competitive environment for international franchisors seeking local partners.
-Pre- pandemic the market size during 2019 was approximately $6.6 billion, with an annual growth rate of approximately 10 percent.
-There has been no growth during 2020 and 2021 during the COVID-19 pandemic.
-Currently, 90 percent of local franchises are of Argentine origin and approximately 10 percent are of international ownership.
-The low level of foreign peneration in the sector is in part due to strict regulations for transfer of funds.
-After decades of unregulated expansion, the Civil and Commercial Code of the Nation (CCCN) came into force in 2015 and established a legal framework for franchising agreements.
+The pre-pandemic market size in 2019 was approximately $6.6 billion, with an annual growth rate of approximately 10 percent.
+There was no growth from 2020 to 2021 during the COVID-19 pandemic.
+There are approximately 400 franchise brands in the market, 90 percent of which are of Argentine origin and approximately 10 percent of which are international brands.
+The low level of foreign penetration in the sector is partially due to strict regulations for transfer of funds.
+The Civil and Commercial Code of the Nation (CCCN) came into force in 2015 and established a legal framework for franchising agreements.
 The CCCN covers franchise agreements in Chapter 19, Articles 1,512 through 1,524.

-There are approximately 400 franchise brands in the market.
 The most popular sectors for international franchisors are fast food, foreign language training, dry cleaning, hotels, and rental car services.
 Starbucks entered the Argentine market in 2008, opening 136 stores since its arrival.
 Other significant U.S. market players include Kodak Express, McDonald’s, Burger King, Wendy’s, Cartridge World, Kentucky Fried Chicken, and Subway.
 Real estate franchises have also entered the market, including Re-Max, Keller-Williams, Coldwell Banker, and Century 21.

-Franchising models have been successfully used in Argentina, but the obligations of the franchisor must be clearly established in the contract to avoid potential liabilities related to the operator, such as defaulting, declaring bankruptcy, etc. The Civil and Commercial Code gives a legal framework for franchising agreements, although enforcement of these laws is still in the beginning stages.
+Franchising models have been successfully used in Argentina but the obligations of the franchisor must be clearly established in the contract to avoid potential liabilities related to the operator such as defaulting, declaring bankruptcy, etc. The CCCN gives a legal framework for franchising agreements, although enforcement of these laws is still in the beginning stages.
 Therefore, legal counsel should be sought prior to entering the Argentine marketplace and appointing a franchisee.

 Express Delivery

-International courier delivery services are very active and most global express delivery firms have significant operations in Argentina, including FedEx-Argentina, DHL-Argentina, and UPS-Argentina.
-Express delivery and courier services are widely used in Argentina for both national and international transportation of packages.
-The shipping times to Argentina will depend on the type of courier service used.
+Additionally, in December 2024, ARCA introduced a new policy granting importers a VAT exemption.
+According to this policy, only 21 percent VAT will be charged on the first $400 of the shipment’s value, while VAT plus other import duties will apply to the remaining value of the shipment.
+International courier delivery services are very active and have significant operations in Argentina.
+Shipping times to Argentina will depend on the type of courier service used.
 Expedited shipping can arrive within two to five working days, whereas some economy services may take three weeks or more.
-It also depends what part of Argentina you are shipping to, as packages going to a city will arrive more quickly than those going to a rural area.
-Postal codes in Argentina are called CPA.
-They start with a single letter that represents the province, followed by four digits that show the town or city, and then three letters to display the side of the city the address is located
+It also depends on what part of Argentina you are shipping to, as packages going to a city will arrive more quickly than those going to a rural area.

 Door-to-Door Regime